bounswe/bounswe2018group9/frontend/README.md

 # Actopus Frontend Project
-Actopus frontend contains the website and cross platform mobile applications.
+Actopus frontend contains the website and cross platform mobile application.
 The project is mainly dependent on Ionic and Angular.

 ## Quickstart

 1. You should have `npm` and `node` installed.

 2. You should install Ionic CLI which is an extended version of Angular CLI.